SubramanyaNR/platformatory.github.io/about.md

 date: 2018-02-22T17:01:34+07:00
 layout: page
 bodyClass: page-about
+intro_image: "images/illustrations/about-us-banner.png"
+summary: "Application Modernization is a full stack, full lifecycle problem requiring paradigm shifts across people, process & tooling.
+Platformatory can be an advance guard to make your team battle ready."
 ---
 Platformatory Labs was founded by a team with a passion for technology and proven track record of helping clients succeed.
 We pride ourselves on being nimble and responsive to  their business needs.